Dara Birnbaum: Career and artistic practice

 In 1974, Birnbaum moved to Florence for a year and was introduced to video art by the Centro Diffusione Grafica, a gallery that encouraged its artists to explore video very early on.
 Shortly after her return to New York City in 1975, Birnbaum met Dan Graham, a visual artist, writer, and curator who greatly impacted her artistic development.
 He introduced her to Screen, a British film theory journal, which provided a critical analysis of mainstream cinema during the 1970s.
 Birnbaum was very interested in the journal’s discussion of an emerging feminist context in the critique of cinema, but found Screen to be flawed in its failure to consider television — a medium she believed to have replaced film as the dominant force of American mass culture.

 During the mid-1970s, the poet, writer, and theoretician Alan Sondheim lent Birnbaum his Sony Portapak, which enabled her to create her first experimental video works, such as Control Piece and Mirroring.
 In part, these works explored the separation between the body and its representation through the use of mirrors and projected images.
 The presence of mirrors continued into her late-1970s video works which focused primarily on the appropriation of television's conventions.
 Through the fragmentation and repetition of TV conventions, she used borrowed images to examine the medium's technical structures and bodily gestures.

 These explorations laid a foundation for her most prominent work, the 1978 – 1979 video art work entitled Technology/Transformation: Wonder Woman.
 In this work she used footage appropriated from television of Wonder Woman to subvert ideological subtexts and meanings embedded in the television series.
 "Opening with a prolonged salvo of fiery explosions accompanied by the warning cry of a siren, Technology/Transformation: Wonder Woman is supercharged, action-packed, and visually riveting... throughout its nearly six minutes we see several scenes featuring the main character Diana Prince... in which she transforms into the famed superhero."
-Her citational use of Wonder Woman illustrates the efforts she made into exploring "television on television," which indicates a consciousness of analyzing the television/video medium within its own terms, an exploration of the structural elements of television content, and an attempt to talk back to television.
+The Cleveland Museum of Art describes Technology/Transformation: Wonder Woman as a video work that re-edits familiar television imagery to question how mass media constructs images of gender, heroism, and popular culture.Her citational use of Wonder Woman illustrates the efforts she made into exploring "television on television," which indicates a consciousness of analyzing the television/video medium within its own terms, an exploration of the structural elements of television content, and an attempt to talk back to television.